flenniken/statictea/docs/runFunction.md

 # runFunction.nim

-The module contains the StaticTea functions and supporting types.
-The StaticTea language functions start with "fun", for example, "funCmp" function implements the StaticTea "cmp" function.
+This module contains the StaticTea functions and supporting types.
+The StaticTea language functions start with "fun", for example, the "funCmp" function implements the StaticTea "cmp" function.

 # Index